About

 ?page=1&limit=10

-- HTTP methods explicitly defined by a developer:
+- HTTP methods explicitly defined by developers:

 GET